 Two men awaited me in an old, shabby, rundown hotel

-I was led around back and into the dark, shabby, no frills, sauna.
+I was led around back and into the dark, shabby, no-frills, sauna.
 There two men await me.
 Just me.
 And two strange men.
 The owner… and the master.
 I immediately thought, “This has to be some sick joke”.
 Before thinking, “Am I being sold into sex slavery?”
 Was the girl who found this place in on this?
-After all I couldn’t read the Facebook page.
-I had no knowledge of sauna culture.
+After all, I couldn’t read the Facebook page.
+I did not know about the sauna culture.
 And very little explanation as to what to expect.
 Oh, and did I mention that I was completely alone?